Lifestreams-ai/Rust-State-Machine/README.md

 ### 2. Implement the Action Handler

-Create a function to handle actions, with access to both the memory and your custom context:
+Create an asynchronous function to handle actions, with access to both the memory and your custom context:

 ```rust
 use stateflow::{Action, StateMachine};